Yellowstone (franchise): 1923 (2022–2025)

-Y: Marshals
+Marshals (2026–present)

 In March 2025, a procedural spinoff series with Yellowstone series regular Luke Grimes set to reprise his role as Kayce Dutton was confirmed to be in active development for CBS.
-In May 2025, it was ordered to series with the working title Y: Marshals with Spencer Hudnut serving as showrunner and is set to premiere on March 1, 2026 as part of the CBS midseason lineup.
+In May 2025, it was ordered to series with the working title Y: Marshals with Spencer Hudnut serving as showrunner and is set to premiere on March 1, 2026, as part of the CBS midseason lineup.
 In August 2025, Logan Marshall-Green joined the cast in a lead role.
 Gil Birmingham, Moses Brings Plenty, and Brecken Merrill were confirmed to reprise their respective roles as Thomas Rainwater, Mo, and Tate Dutton respectively while Arielle Kebbel, Ash Santos, Tatanka Means, and Brett Cullen round out the main cast.
 Filming of the series began in late 2025, taking place in Summit County, Utah, with million designated for production.

-The Madison

-In May 2023, following the planned departure of Costner from Yellowstone during the fifth season, a sequel series with the working title 2024 was announced as being in development with Matthew McConaughey in talks to star in the leading role.
-In August 2024, it was announced that the series was tentatively retitled The Madison with Michelle Pfeiffer set to star as wealthy matriarch Stacy Clyburn who moves her family from NYC to Montana in the wake of her husband and brother-in-law's tragic deaths in a plane crash.
-Kurt Russell, Patrick J. Adams, and Beau Garrett were also reportedly in talks to star in main roles.
-Later that month, Adams and Garrett officially joined the cast alongside Elle Chapman and Amiah Miller while Russell was confirmed to be part of the cast the following year.
-Production began in August 2024, with filming taking place in Montana, New York, and Texas.
-The series is expected to premiere sometime in 2025, following the conclusion of Yellowstone in late 2024.
+In January 2026, the title for the series was changed to Marshals.

-The Dutton Ranch
+Dutton Ranch (2026–present)

-In August 2024, a spinoff series titled The Dutton Ranch with Yellowstone series regulars Kelly Reilly and Cole Hauser set to reprise their respective roles as Beth Dutton and Rip Wheeler was confirmed to be in development in place of a sixth season of Yellowstone.
+In August 2024, a spinoff series titled The Dutton Ranch with Yellowstone series regulars Kelly Reilly and Cole Hauser set to reprise their roles as Beth Dutton and Rip Wheeler was confirmed to be in development in place of a sixth season of Yellowstone.
 In July 2025, Finn Little was confirmed to reprise his role as Carter in the series.
-In August 2025, the title for the series was confirmed as The Dutton Ranch.
-Annette Bening, Ed Harris, and Jai Courtney were also cast in main roles, and Chad Feehan is set to serve as showrunner.
+Chad Feehan served as showrunner for the first season.
 Production of the series began in August 2025, taking place in Ferris, Texas.
-In October 2025, it was announced that Natalie Alyn Lind, Marc Menchaca, Juan Pablo Raba, and J. R. Villarreal joined the main cast as Oreana, Zachariah, Joaquin, and Azul respectively.
+In March 2026, it was announced that the series had been retitled to simply Dutton Ranch, and that the first season would consist of nine episodes.
+The series premiered on May 15, 2026.
+Benjamin Cavell replaced Feehan as showrunner for the second season.